Loading...

 }Enrichment output per chunk — 10 structured fields

-From 14 specialized tools to 7 that just work.
-3 core memory tools (brain_search, brain_store, brain_recall) plus 4 knowledge graph tools (brain_digest, brain_entity, brain_update, brain_get_person).
+From 14 specialized tools to 12 that cover every use case.
+3 core memory tools (brain_search, brain_store, brain_recall) plus 9 knowledge graph and lifecycle tools (brain_digest, brain_entity, brain_update, brain_expand, brain_tags, brain_subscribe, brain_unsubscribe, brain_stats, brain_crossref).
 Backward-compat aliases keep existing workflows intact.

 Entities, relations, and person lookup across your codebase